History of the Australian Greens

-The history of the Australian Greens has its origins in the Green parties founded in the 1980s in the each of the states of Australia.
+The history of the Australian Greens has its origins in the green parties founded in the 1980s in each of the states of Australia.

 Formation

 The formation of the Australian Greens in 1992 brought together over a dozen green groups, from state and local organisations, some of which had existed for 20 years.

 The precursor to the Tasmanian Greens (the earliest existent member of the federation of parties that is the Australian Greens), the United Tasmania Group, was founded in 1972 to oppose the construction of new dams to flood Lake Pedder.
 The campaign failed to prevent the flooding of Lake Pedder and the party failed to gain political representation.
 One of the party's candidates was Bob Brown, then a doctor in Launceston.

 In the late 1970s and 1980s, a public campaign to prevent the construction of the Franklin Dam in Tasmania saw environmentalist and activist Norm Sanders elected to the Tasmanian House of Assembly as an Australian Democrat.
 Brown, then director of the Wilderness Society, contested the election as an independent, but failed to win a seat.

 In 1982 Norm Sanders resigned from the THA, and Brown was elected to replace him in a countback, which involves re-counting the ballots from the election that elected the incumbent to elect one of the candidates who stood but failed to be elected in the same election.

 During her 1984 visit to Australia, West German Greens parliamentarian Petra Kelly urged that the various Greens groups in Australia develop a national identity.
 Partly as a result of this, 50 Greens activists gathered in Tasmania in December to organise a national conference.

 The title "The Greens" had been first registered in Sydney in the 1980s by what The Monthly Magazine described as "a band of inner-city radicals committed to resident action, nuclear disarmament and urban environmental causes, such as stopping expressways and preserving parklands".
 The group formed as the Sydney Greens and evolved into the Green Alliance, with the stated aim of not forming a "traditional hierarchy party".
 According to party co-ordinator Hall Greenland, when amalgamation with Bob Brown's Tasmanian movement was first mooted, Brown was hesitant owing to what he perceived as the "anarchic leftism" of the Sydney movement.
 The Greens NSW and The Greens (WA) were also wary of amalgamation owing to local autonomy concerns and a 1986 attempt by Brown to form a national party failed.
-The movement for a national party continued however.
+However, Drew Hutton, a founder of the Queensland Greens in 1990, was a driving force for the national party's formation and the movement continued.
 In an effort to reduce the influence of the Democratic Socialist Party (formerly Socialist Workers Party, now Socialist Alliance) in The Greens NSW, Brown successfully moved for a ban on dual party membership by Greens in 1991.
 Following formation of the national party in 1992, regional emphasis variations remained within the Greens, with members of the "industrial left" remaining a presence in the New South Wales branch.